-When you buy stocks online, you do it through an intermediary called a broker.
+When you buy shares online, you do it through an intermediary called a broker.
 There are lots of online brokers available, offering various options.
 You need one with access to the London stock exchange.

 Here are some key features to look for when choosing an online broker:

 The advent of online share trading has seen brokerage costs plunge.

 If you shop around, you'll be able to find online platforms offering very competitive brokerage rates.

 Be careful to weigh up brokerage costs against other services the online trader may or may not offer.

 User-friendly trading platform

 Trading in shares needn't be complicated, so keep an eye out for a trading platform that is straightforward to use.